We use some essential cookies to make this website work.

-You must do several things before you drive a car or ride a bike - these include getting a driving licence, registering your vehicle and making sure it’s insured, has a tax disc and an MOT.
+You must do several things before you drive a car or ride a motorcycle.
+These include getting a driving licence, registering, insuring and taxing your vehicle, and getting an MOT.

 The vehicle must:

-You must also have a minimum of third party insurance which covers you using the vehicle.
+You must also have a minimum of third party insurance that covers your use of the vehicle.